realXtend/tundra-urho3d/README.md

 Tundra-Urho3D uses [CMake] as its build system.

-Partial support for C++11 is required to compile successfully: in particular support for the auto keyword.
+Partial support for C++11 is required to compile successfully: in particular support for the auto & override keywords.
 More C++11 features may be considered later if found necessary.
-Currently minimum compiler requirements are VS2010 or newer (VS2008 not supported) or GCC 4.4 or newer.
+Currently minimum compiler requirements are VS2010 or newer (VS2008 not supported) or GCC 4.7 or newer.
 All Clang versions should support the needed feature set.

 ### Windows, targeting Windows